amal-almazrua/insight_sdk/README.md

 ## Latest Release
 We are currently preparing a stable SDK for release and updating the repository with more examples.
 Please check out the [insight-beta-release branch](https://github.com/Emotiv/insight_sdk/tree/Insight-beta-release) for latest changes.

-At the moment it has:
+At the moment we have:
-* Insight SDK for Win32
-* Insight SDK for Mac
+* Insight SDK for Win32/Mac
-* EmoComposer for Win32
+* EmoComposer for Win32/Mac

 Coming soon:
-* Insight SDK for Win64
 * Insight SDK for Android
 * Insight SDK for iOS
+* Insight SDK for Ubuntu
-* Insight SDK for Linux
+* Insight SDK for Win64

+## Supported Platforms
+* Insight with Bluetooth SMART (Bluetooth 4.0 or Bluetooth Low Energy) connection currently works with the SDK under:
+  * Windows 8 or above
+  * Mac OS X 10.10 or above (check if Bluetooth LMP Version is 0x6 from System Report)
+  * Android 4.4 or above

+* Insight with Emotiv Universal USB Receiver currently works with the SDK under:
+  * Windows 7 or above
-* EmoComposer for Mac
+  * Mac OS X 10.8
+  * Android 4.3 or above

 ## Known Issues
 * IS_PerformanceMetricGetStressScore, IS_PerformanceMetricGetStressModelParams may return zero on Windows and Mac.